• Latest

 Be a Positive Influence

 The most important thing you can do to keep your teenager motivated is to show them that you believe in them.
-Let them know that you are proud of their accomplishments, no matter how small.
+Let them know you are proud of their accomplishments, no matter how small.
 Encourage them when they are struggling, and celebrate their successes.

 These are just a few ideas to motivate a teenager who doesn’t care.
 Ultimately, it’s up to the teenager to decide whether or not they care about what you’re trying to get them to do.